Carleton Knights football: 1920–1978

 Hunt returned to coach Carleton from 1920 to 1930, during which the team won four conference titles.
 His overall Carleton record was 76–22–4.

 Carleton was a founding member of the Minnesota Intercollegiate Athletic Conference (MIAC) in 1920.
 It was also a founding member of the Midwest Collegiate Athletic Conference (Midwest) in 1921.
 Carleton football participated in both conferences in 1922, 1923, and 1924; winning the Midwest title in 1923 and the MIAC title in 1924.
 After the 1924 season, Carleton left the MIAC, playing in the Midwest through 1982.

 Carleton won six Midwest championships from 1925 to 1940.

 From 1922 to 1936, Carleton played seven games versus major college teams, losing all seven.
 After a 57–0 loss at Army in 1932, Herbert Hoover invited the Carls to tour the White House.

 In 1954, the Walter Hass-coached Knights went 8–0 and won the Midwest conference championship.
 The closest game of the season was against defending conference champs and cross-town rivals St. Olaf.
 Carleton, down 13–7 in the last minutes of the game, drove to the 2-yard line but fumbled the ball away.
 On the next play, the Oles ran the ball and the swarming Carleton defense caused a fumble in the end zone which they recovered for a touchdown.
 With the extra point kick, the final was Carleton 14, St. Olaf 13.

 After one more year, Hass left for the University of Chicago, where he restarted the Maroons' football program.
 Warren Beson coached the team from 1956 to 1959.
 The Knights were Midwest tri-champions in Beson's first year, and the team put together four impressive seasons, going 21–7–2, and outscoring opponents by 632–397.
 Tragically, Beson died of a heart attack at age 35 in the middle of the 1959 season.

 The program began to fade in the early 1960s.
 The Knights experienced a long stretch of losing seasons from 1964 to 1978, during which Carleton's record was 33–89–2.

 Carleton hosted the only NCAA-sponsored metric football game in 1977.
 The game was dubbed the "Liter Bowl" as all measurements were in meters instead of yards.
 The field was 100 meters long between the goal lines and 50 meters wide (109.36 and 54.68 yards, respectively) and the football was 29 centimeters long.
 The Knights lost to their rival St. Olaf, 43–0.
 Drawing around 10,000 fans, the event was the last to fill Laird Stadium.

 1979–present

 In 1979, Carleton hired Bob Sullivan as head football coach.
-Sullivan turned the program around in the first year, winning the Midwest conference championship.
+Sullivan turned the program around in the first year, winning a Midwest conference divisional title, but falling to Lawrence in the Conference Championship.
 After several more winning seasons, Carleton left the Midwest and rejoined the Minnesota Intercollegiate Athletic Conference in 1983.
 The first few seasons in the MIAC were difficult, but Carleton consistently posted winning seasons from 1986 to 1993.